 Admission

-The TCU School of Music undergraduate applications for Fall 2023 admission is now open.
+The TCU School of Music undergraduate application for Fall 2024 admission is now open!

 *The School of Music recommends incoming first year applicants considering a degree in music apply by the Early Action Deadline of November 1 to receive a nonbinding admission decision by January 1.